Rachelnk/Pizza-Application/README.md

 # Pizza-Application
-This is a pizza website.
+This is a pizza restaurant website.
 #### Rachel Kiarie

 ## Description